hazelcast/hazelcast-reference-manual/src/UpgradingFrom2x.md

 - **Removal of deprecated static methods:**
 The static methods of Hazelcast class reaching Hazelcast data components have been removed.
-The functionality of these methods can be reached from HazelcastInstance interface.
-Namely you should replace following:
+The functionality of these methods can be reached from the HazelcastInstance interface.
+You should replace the following:

 ```java
 Map<Integer, String> customers = Hazelcast.getMap( "customers" );